Cooler hiring and milder pay gains could aid inflation fight

 HMSHost hired roughly 23,000 people last year as the company desperately tried to staff up after laying off 90% of their workers during COVID-19 shutdowns.
 FitzRandolph said many job applicants had failed to show up for interviews.
 But in recent months, the company is seeing more people apply for openings, and those applicants are more likely to appear for interviews.

-“The labor market appears to have softened a bit,” she said.
-“It is becoming somewhat easier to find people to work in the restaurant industry.”
+“It's becoming somewhat easier to find people to work in the restaurant industry," she said.

 Fed Chair Jerome Powell has emphasized in recent remarks that consistently strong job growth, which can force employers to raise pay to find and keep workers, can perpetuate inflation: Companies often raise prices to pass on their higher labor costs to their customers.
 And higher pay typically fuels more consumer spending, which can keep inflation elevated.

-For that reason, Powell and other Fed officials have signaled their belief that to get inflation under control, unemployment will have to rise from its current low level.
+For that reason, Powell and other Fed officials have signaled their belief that to tame inflation, unemployment will have to rise from its current low level.

 Technology companies have been laying off workers for months, with some, including Amazon, saying that they had hired too many people during the pandemic.
 Amazon has boosted its layoffs to 18,000 from an earlier announcement of 10,000.
 Cloud software provider Salesforce says it will cut 10% of its workers.
 And Facebook’s parent company Meta says it will shed 11,000.